coderofsalvation/jsongraph/README.md

 # Feature: register plugins & process data

-You can nodes process data, and do graph- or flowbased programming like so:
+You can process data, and do graph- or flowbased programming like so:

     json =
       graph: